MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/activedirectory/Set-ADReplicationSite.md

 ```

 ### -TopologyDetectStaleEnabled
-This parameter option prevents the Kerberos consistency checker (KCC) from excluding servers that are unreachable from the topology; that is, the KCC does use an alternate server to reroute replication.
+This parameter option prevents the Knowledge consistency checker (KCC) from excluding servers that are unreachable from the topology; that is, the KCC does use an alternate server to reroute replication.
 Use this option only if network communication is very unstable and brief outages are expected.

 ```yaml